 If crafting isn’t your bag, it’s possible to get hold of assembled book nooks but they are more expensive – costing anywhere between £130 and £300 ($170 – $390).
 This is because they are hand-crafted and often sold in small batches.
 You may have to do a little set up with some of them, but it will be minimal.

-Many of the premade bookshelf dioramas are made in the USA, China and Russia so if you live outside of these countries, you need to factor in import taxes, duties and shipping costs which can easily double your price.
+Many of the premade bookshelf dioramas are made in the USA, Europe and China so if you live outside of these countries, you need to factor in import taxes, duties and shipping costs which can easily double your price.

 We have listed our favourite designs below and at the time of posting, these all have good reviews from customers.
 However, we have no personal experience of any of these so make sure you check everything out if you’re seriously thinking of buying one.
 You can also click through the Etsy links to see more pictures.